ns-gamming/Termux-Tor-IP-Rotator/README.md

 <br>
 ---

-🔐 Security Notes
+🔐 Security Tips

-✔ Prefer Firefox with privacy extensions
+✔ Use Firefox
-✔ Avoid personal account logins
 ✔ Disable WebRTC
-✔ Use Bridges if Tor blocked
+✔ Do NOT log into real accounts
-✔ Rotate fingerprint often
+✔ Rotate often

-Tor ≠ invisibility
-Tor ≠ immunity
+✔ Prefer privacy-friendly OS

-Tor ≠ crime tool
+Tor ≠ immunity.

-This is a privacy research environment, NOT a weapon.
+Privacy comes from behavior + tools, not just tools.

 ---